mvadari/XRPL-Standards/xls-transaction-auth.md

 #### 2.1.1.
 Object ID

-The ID of this object will be a hash of the `Account` and `Authorize` fields, combined with the unique space key for `TransactionAuth` objects, which will be defined during implementation.
+The ID of this object will be a hash of the `Account` and `Authorize` fields, combined with the unique space key for `AccountPermission` objects, which will be defined during implementation.

 #### 2.1.2. `Permissions`

 This field is an array of permissions to delegate to the account, as listed in [XLS-otherd, Account Transaction Permissions](https://gist.github.com/mvadari/a8d76f0c4e3aa54eb765f08bcacc5316).
 The array will have a maximum length of 10.

-## 3. Transaction: `TransactionAuth`
+## 3. Transaction: `AccountPermissionSet`

 This object represents a set of permissions that an account has delegated to another account, and is modeled to be similar to the [`DepositPreauth` transaction type](https://xrpl.org/docs/references/protocol/transactions/types/depositpreauth).